kiran/kiranbot/content/post/2016-07-27-punch-cards.md

 Many early ancestors of computers were controlled by punchcards, or similar mechanisms.
 The ancestor of these machines, in turn, was the Jacqard loom.
 This loom, which automated the production of elaborately woven textiles, was the first machine to use punch cards as an automated instruction sequence.

-First -- a bit of background information about weaving patterns and how it can be automated.
+First -- some background information about weaving patterns into fabric.

 {{<figure class="right medium" src="/images/punch-cards/Warp-and-Weft.gif">}}